Asthma Nurse Home Visiting Program

 - Receive reliever medication at school/daycare/as needed

-- Have an Asthma Action Plan at home & school so both groups will be following the same plan, the one their doctor/NP/specialist and family have developed.
+- Have an Asthma Action Plan at home and school so both groups will be following the same plan, the one their doctor/NP/specialist and family have developed.

 - Know their asthma triggers, take medication as prescribed so their asthma is in control and they do not need to go to the emergency room or need to stay in the hospital.